Vishalmahajan1521/MovieMetrix/README.md

 ## Usage

-1. Ensure the `Net.csv` file containing movie data is in the project directory.
+1. Ensure the `Netflix Dataset.csv` file containing movie data is in the project directory.
 2. Run the Streamlit app:
    ```bash
    streamlit run app.py